Note: This document is available online at:

 Employees must inform their direct supervisor and/or the Chief of Staff immediately upon receipt of notification of an obligation to serve on a jury or act as a court witness.
 The employee may be asked to provide copies of the subpoena or court summons.

 OCOM will provide leave to employees for service in the armed forces as provided by applicable state or federal law.

 Faculty members may view their own personnel file during regular college business hours, in the Human Resources office only.
 A faculty member may be asked to show picture identification (such as a driver's license or passport) before viewing their file.
 Upon request by the faculty member, copies of personnel documents will be made by a Human Resources staff member for $.05 per page copied, due at the time the copies are made.
-Under no circumstances should anything be removed from a personnel file without the direct authorization and supervision of the Director of Human Resources.
+Under no circumstances should anything be removed from a personnel file without the direct authorization and supervision of the Chief of Staff.

 Additional faculty records that are not specifically related to personnel matters are maintained by the Faculty Coordinator in secure files.
 These faculty files include official academic transcripts, a current CV, a copy of the current professional license (if applicable), Oregon Board of Medical Examiners approval (if applicable), faculty evaluations, continuing education/professional development records, and copies of current faculty contracts.

-Additional records are kept verifying AAC malpractice insurance and applicable required trainings and certifications including Blood-Borne Pathogens, TB, HIPAA, and CPR.
+Additional records are kept verifying AAC malpractice insurance and applicable required training's and certifications including Blood-Borne Pathogens, TB, HIPAA, and CPR.